-Paul taught that all the world is guilty before God because all have sinned (Romans 3:19).
-God’s moral law is the standard that God holds mankind to, and which we fall short of when we sin (Romans 3:23).
+The apostle Paul taught that all the world is guilty before God, because all have sinned (Romans 3:19).
+God’s moral law is the standard that God holds all mankind to.
+This is the moral standard that we fall short of when we sin (Romans 3:23).

-That’s bad news.
-The worst of all bad news for the sinner is—God holds sinners accountable to his moral law, and they are therefore under condemnation to Hell for their sin.
+This is bad news.
+The worst of all bad news for the sinner is—the righteous God holds sinners accountable to his moral law, and they are therefore under condemnation to Hell for their sin.

-But for the sinner who turns to the Lord Jesus Christ, God’s only begotten Son whom he sent into the world to save sinners, “There is therefore now no condemnation to them which are in Christ Jesus” (Romans 8:1).
-He has saved us from our sins and from what we deserve (Matthew 1:21).
+But for the sinner who turns to the Lord Jesus Christ, God’s only begotten Son, whom he sent into the world to save sinners—“There is therefore now no condemnation to them which are in Christ Jesus” (Romans 8:1).
+Jesus has saved us from our sins and from what we deserve (Matthew 1:21).

-Some Christians think that they do not need to be concerned with learning the moral law for the purpose of taking it as the standard that they ought to keep up to.
-They say, seeing that the true Christian is not under the law, therefore they (and we) should have nothing whatever to do with it.3
+Some Christians think that they, now that they are Christians, do not need to be concerned with any part of the Law of Moses.
+They don’t think of it as containing the moral standard that they ought to keep up to.
+They say, seeing that the true Christian is not under the law, therefore they (and we) should have nothing whatever to do with it2.

 They preach and speak of being released from the obligation of keeping the Old Covenant’s commandments.
-But when it comes to the realities of Christian living, they don’t really mean that being “not under law” gives them a freedom to sin!
+But when it comes to the realities of Christian living, they don’t really mean that being “not under Law” gives them freedom to sin!

-We understand, it is not that they intend to be lawless or immoral.
+It is not that they intend to be lawless, or immoral.
 For it is not in the new nature of the Christian to condone sin (i.e. what is against the moral law of God), but rather, he or she will repent of it.

 The apostle John, however, teaches that the very definition of sin is whatever is against God’s moral law: “Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law” (1 John 3:4).